ayngaranthavanesan/ayngaranthavanesan.github.io/_pages/research.md

 *See [here](http://arxiv.org/a/thavanesan_a_1) for an up-to-date list of first-author papers*

-Analytical Approximations for curved primordial power spectra
+Analytical approximations for curved primordial power spectra
 -------------------------------------------------------------
 Analytical